ani-pur/tasker_public/README.md

 Author: Anirudh Purohit

 # What is this?
-This is a simple (and horrible) locally hosted task-manager app built using the **Flask** python framework and some AI generated UI as I have not yet learned css.
+This is a simple locally hosted task-manager app built using the **Flask** python framework and some AI generated UI as I have not yet learned css.

 ` Running main.py will host the app at localhost. `